harryhritik12/cultureFestival/README.md

-Sure, here's a comprehensive README.md file for your "Cultural Tapestry" project, tailored for a Snowflake Hackathon submission.

 Cultural Tapestry: An Interactive Indian Festival & Tourism Dashboard 🌟 Project Overview
 Cultural Tapestry is an interactive, data-driven dashboard designed to bridge the gap between India's rich cultural festivals and its dynamic tourism landscape.
 This project aims to provide a centralized and intuitive platform for anyone interested in exploring Indian festivals, understanding their geographical distribution, and analyzing their associated impact on tourist footfall.